 If you like grits as I do, you might also want to try these easy recipes: Southern Crockpot Easy Cheesy Grits, Southern BBQ Shrimp and Cheese Grits, Make Ahead Sausage and Grits Casserole, Southern Spicy Tomato-Cheese Grits, and Southern Cheese Grits Casserole.

 The ingredients for Easy Cheesy Parmesan Shrimp and Grits include quick grits, shrimp, garlic, Parmesan cheese, butter, parsley, cayenne pepper, kosher salt, ground black pepper, and a lemon.

-How to make Easy Cheesy Parmesan Shrimp and Grits:
+How to make Easy Cheesy Grits:

 To cook the grits, bring 5 cups of water to a boil in a medium saucepan over high heat.
 Add about 1/2 teaspoon of salt, some pepper and then add 1 cup of quick grits.

 Once the grits are boiling, reduce the heat to low and continue cooking, frequently whisking until thickened.

 If your grits get too thick, add more water and mix well.
 I prefer my grits on the thin side and usually add a bit more water, but if you like thick grits, by all means, skip the extra water.

 Once your grits have thickened, (about 5-7 minutes) add two tablespoons of unsalted butter and two tablespoons of heavy cream.
 (The cream is optional, and you can use Half and Half or milk.
 It just makes them extra creamy!)